Changing conventions: city leaders

 What makes a city?
 The answer, of course, is all three.
 A city is an interconnected system of systems.
 A dynamic work in progress, with progress as its watchword.
 A tripod that relies on strong support for and among each of its pillars, to become a smarter city for all.

 Smarter cities drive sustainable economic growth and prosperity for their citizens.
-Their leaders have the tools to analyze data for better decisions, anticipate problems to resolve them proactively and coordinate resources to operate effectively.
+Their leaders have the tools to analyse data for better decisions, anticipate problems to resolve them proactively and coordinate resources to operate effectively.

 As demands grow and budgets tighten, solutions also have to be smarter, and address the city as a whole.
-By collecting and analyzing the extensive data generated every second of every day, tools such as the IBM Intelligent Operations Center coordinate and share data in a single view creating the big picture for the decision makers and responders who support the smarter city.
+By collecting and analysing the extensive data generated every second of every day, tools such as the IBM Intelligent Operations Center (US) coordinate and share data in a single view creating the big picture for the decision makers and responders who support the smarter city.

 Long-term insights based on comprehensive data analysis, followed up through efficient daily management, help a city stay vital and safe for its citizens and businesses.
-Learn more about planning and management solutions for smarter cities.
+Learn more about planning and management solutions (US) for smarter cities.

 Fundamental services—such as roadways, mass transit and utilities—make a city desirable and livable, but the key to keeping them viable is readiness for constant change.
-Learn more about infrastructure solutions for smarter cities.
+Learn more about infrastructure solutions (US) for smarter cities.

 Rio de Janeiro is transforming its emergency response system to prepare to host the World Cup and Olympics.